Golden Gate NRA, Point Bonita Lighthouse

 The trail:

-A half-mile paved trail that is steep in parts leading to the lighthouse below.
+A half-mile paved trail, that is steep in parts, leading from the end of the road parking lot to the lighthouse below.

-The short tunnel, halfway to the lighthouse, cross the large rock but it is open only during visiting hours.
+The short tunnel, halfway to the lighthouse, cross the large rock and it is open only during visiting hours.

 Unfortunately, you cannot see the lighthouse from the trail.